developer-zebra/developer-zebra-site/src/emdk-for-android/4-0/api/securenfc/MifareDesfire/index.md

 **public void authenticate(MifareDesfire.AuthenticateType authType, int cardKeyNum, SamKey samkey, SamDiverseParams samDiverseParams)**

->NOTE:  The application ID must be selected using the selectApplication() method before calling the authenticate() with SAM.

 Authenticates card master key and application key by using SAM This is an I/O operation and will block until complete.
 It must not be called from the main application thread.
 A blocked call will be canceled with